-NDSC expects all NDAC Members, State Leaders and Group Member Representatives to be courteous, professional and respectful to each other, legislators and their staffs, and the broader community in all communications, whether on social media, calls, in-person meetings or otherwise and to act in a bipartisan manner when advocating.
-NDSC can, in its discretion, remove an NDAC Member, State Leader or Group Member Representative from NDAC by providing written notice if NDSC staff does not believe that that particular member is following these guidelines or representing NDAC in a courteous, professional and respectful manner.
+NDSC expects all NDAC Members and Group Member Representatives to be courteous, professional and respectful to each other, legislators and their staffs, and the broader community in all communications, whether on social media, calls, in-person meetings or otherwise and to act in a bipartisan manner when advocating.
+NDSC can, in its discretion, remove an NDAC Member or Group Member Representative from NDAC by providing written notice if NDSC staff does not believe that that particular member is following these guidelines or representing NDAC in a courteous, professional and respectful manner.

 Relationship Between NDSC and NDAC Group Members